Arfan0612/Binary-Mandelbrot-/README.md

 # Introduction
 Mandelbrot set represented as either 1 or 0.
 This program was coded using CodeBlocks IDE.
+The classes and functions are in the CW4.cpp file.

 # calcNxNy function